 My class is the highlight of my day, and I can hardly wait.

-Since my husband, Barry, and I bought an old home in the heart of the UNESCO World Heritage city of Guanajuato 17 years ago, I’ve had seven tutors, and each has not only taught me Spanish but also offered a window into Mexican culture, which I could not have found as easily or quickly anywhere else.
+Since my husband, Barry, and I bought an old home in the heart of the UNESCO World Heritage city of Guanajuato 17 years ago, I’ve had seven tutors, and each has not only taught me Spanish but also offered a window into Mexican culture.

 In my experience, a tutor provides more benefits than just language.
 They help me get beyond the stereotypes to understand the real culture.
 Here are eight cultural insights I’ve learned from my different tutors…